Khoanguyen1994/Writing-Data-Scientist-Blogpost/README.md

 - Create `dataset` folder

-- Download the data source on Kaggle using the link provided below, and then save all the CSV files to folder `dataset`.
+- Download the data source on Kaggle using the link provided in the `Acknowledgements` section, and then save all the CSV files to folder `dataset`.

 - Run all cells in the notebook file.